sungiant/sdf/README.md

 ### Normals

-Signed distance functions do not directly provide a way to access surface normals, however, surface normals can be easily estimated by making additional queries of the scene SDF on each axes around given point on a surface.
+Signed distance functions do not directly provide a way to access surface normals, however, surface normals can be easily estimated by making additional queries of the scene SDF on each axes around a given point on a surface.

 ```scala
 type SDF = Vector => Double